 Dark or semi-sweet chocolate chips are the best fits.
 All you need to do is mix them in with the bread pudding and put it into the oven.

 The chocolate will melt into knucks and crannies of the pudding— giving you an incredible gastronomical experience in every bite.

 If you’re not a big fan of walnuts, try pecans instead.
-They’re rich like walnuts, but are slightly more buttery.
+They’re rich like walnuts but are slightly more buttery and not crunchy.

-Pecans also don’t have that light bitterness that walnuts sometimes leave on your taste bud.
+Pecans also don’t have that slight bitterness that walnuts sometimes leave behind.

 3. Ice Cream

-Warm bread pudding and ice cream is an indulgent food combination.
-When the ice cream melts and seeps into the pudding, it creates a whole new flavor profile for the pudding.
+Warm bread pudding and ice cream is an indulgent, satisfying food combination.
+When the ice cream melts and seeps into the pudding, it creates a whole new flavor profile and makes the perfect dessert.

-You can pick your favorite ice cream flavor, or just go with the classic vanilla ice cream.
-But no matter what type of ice cream you pick, be sure to calculate and monitor your calorie intake.
+You can pick your favorite ice cream flavor or go with the classic vanilla ice cream.
+But no matter what type of ice cream you choose, be sure to calculate and monitor your calorie intake.